 The ISM Today

-In its 40-year history, the Institute has grown from a group of three faculty and ten students to a community of well over 100 staff, faculty, students, and visiting scholars and artists.
+Since its founding in 1973, the Institute has grown from a group of three faculty and ten students to a community of well over 100 staff, faculty, students, and visiting scholars and artists.
 In addition to our longtime partnerships with the Yale School of Music and Yale Divinity School, our work extends to the departments of American Studies, Art History, Medieval Studies, Music, Religious Studies, as well as to various University collections and galleries.
 While most of our work remains grounded in Christian studies, a growing amount extends to music, ritual, and related arts of other religious traditions.

 When the ISM was founded, our benefactors Mr. Miller and Mrs. Tangeman wrote these words to the University: